confidential-containers/guest-components/docs/IMPLEMENTATION.md

 KBC RUNTIME is a subsystem in AA which is used to instantiate KBC, manage KBC instances and encapsulate KBC instance interfaces.
 At runtime of AA, KBC runtime will dynamically select the corresponding KBC module from the KBC module list according to the KBC name in the UnWrapKey request, create a KBC instance and register it in the map of the current running instance.
 The KBC standard encapsulation interface provided by KBC runtime is then invoked to handle the request.

-For the current design scenario of kata CC, only one KBC instance of AA on a k8s pod exists in the whole life cycle of the pod.
+For the current design scenario of CC, only one KBC instance of AA on a k8s pod exists in the whole life cycle of the pod.
 This KBC instance will be created when AA receives the first UnWrapKey request.
-However, the implementation of KBC runtime provides good scalability for multiple KBC instances that may occur in other practice scenarios or in the future of kata CC.
+However, the implementation of KBC runtime provides good scalability for multiple KBC instances that may occur in other practice scenarios or in the future of CC.

 ## Pass KBC name and KBS URI to AA